boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ###  Option 10A {#sec-10a}

-   Strictly speaking, this option is not based on MPLS label hand-off.
+   This option is not based on MPLS label hand-off, but VLAN hand-off, described in {{sec-vlan-handoff}}.
-   In this option, MPLS is not used in VRF-to-VRF hand-offs, since services are terminated at the boundary of each domain, and VLAN hand-off is in place between the domains.
-Thus, this option is the same as VLAN hand-off, described in {{sec-vlan-handoff}}, and is mentioned here for the sake of completeness.

 ###  Option 10B {#sec-10b}